April 24, 858

 April 24, 2011

-Courageous Chinese Christians, stripped of their churches, meet in the Zhongguancun public square in Beijing to hold Easter worship services.
-Hundreds are detained and their worship leaders and pastors are jailed.
+On this day in Christian History, courageous Chinese Christians, stripped of their churches, met in the Zhongguancun public square in Beijing to hold Easter worship services.
+Hundreds were detained while their worship leaders and pastors were jailed.

 Please drop a comment and use the Social Media Buttons below to share to friends and family.